How Weather Actually Impacts NFL Betting

 Wind

-The wind hits passing production more significantly than passing efficiency, but overall we should expect scoring as a whole to decrease as wind speeds increase.
+The wind hits passing production more significantly than passing efficiency, but we should expect scoring as a whole to decrease as wind speeds increase.

-One caveat is that the wind's effect on passing is much more drastic once it hits 20+ mph.
+One caveat is the wind's effect on passing is much more drastic once it hits 20+ mph.
 The decrease going from 0-10 mph to 10-15 mph is about the same as going from 10-15 mph to 15-20 mph, but the decrease is about 1.5-2.0x as large when going from 15-20 mph to 20+ mph.
 That’s not to undermine wind speeds from 10-20 mph but to emphasize the importance of a game hitting 20+ mph.

 The first thing to establish is obvious: field goal percentage is a product of field goal distance (the shorter the field goal distance, the more likely it will convert).

-So if field goals are made at similar rates in more windy conditions than in favorable conditions despite the field goals being of shorter distance, then the wind is a factor.
+So, if field goals are made at similar rates in more windy conditions than in favorable conditions despite the field goals being of shorter distance, then the wind is a factor.

-In 20+ mph winds, the much shorter average field goal distance should yield an expected make rate of nearly 89%, yet only 77% of kicks are made.
+In 20+ mph winds, the much shorter average distance should yield an expected make rate of nearly 89%, yet only 77% of kicks are made.
 To put it quite simply, that is a massive discrepancy.

 Precipitation